marsfoundation/sparklend-conduits/README.md

 $$ getTotalDeposits(asset) \le aToken.balanceOf(conduit) $$

-**NOTE**: The last two invariants are not strict equalities because of the potential for a permissionless transfer of the aToken into the conduit.
-For this reason alone, they are expressed as inequalities.
+**NOTE**: The last two invariants are not strict equalities because of A) the potential for a permissionless transfer of the aToken into the conduit and/or B) the rounding behaviour difference (round on Spark vs round-down on Spark Conduit).

 ## Upgradeability